bibek720/Electric-Bill-Calculator/README.md

 ## Prerequisites

-- Python 3.x
+- Python with any versions
 - Flask

 ## Installation

 1. Install Flask using the following command:
+    $ pip install flask

+3. Clone or download this repository.

+4. Navigate to the project directory.

+5. Run the Flask application:

     ```bash
-    pip install

-2. Clone or download this repository.

-3. Navigate to the project directory.

-4. Run the Flask application:

-    ```bash
     python app.py
     ```

-5. Open your web browser and go to `http://127.0.0.1:5000/`.
+6. Open your web browser and go to `http://127.0.0.1:5000/`.

 ## Usage